MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-info-prerequisite.md

 - Cloud computing concepts, including an understanding of PaaS, SaaS, and IaaS implementations.

-- Both Azure administration and Azure development with proven expertise in at least one of these areas.

 - Version control, Agile software development, and core software development principles.
 It would be helpful to have experience in an organization that delivers software.

-- If you are new to Azure and cloud computing, consider one of the following resources: Free online: Azure Fundamentals (https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/)

-- If you are new to Azure Administration, consider taking: Free online: Prerequisites for Azure Administrators (https://docs.microsoft.com/en-us/learn/paths/az-104-administrator-prerequisites/)

-- If you are new to Azure Developer, consider taking: Free online: Create serverless applications (https://docs.microsoft.com/en-us/learn/paths/create-serverless-applications/)

 ### Course level: